highcharts-for-python/highcharts-core/docs/tutorials/pandas.rst

-  So given that focus, **Highcharts for Python** is designed to *read* data that is contained in :class:`pandas.DataFrame <pandas:pandas.DataFrame>` instances, or in :class:`numpy.ndarray <numpy:ndarray>` instances.
+  So given that focus, **Highcharts for Python** is designed to *read* data that is contained in :class:`pandas.DataFrame <pandas:pandas.DataFrame>` instances, or in :class:`numpy.ndarray <numpy:numpy.ndarray>` instances.
 The toolkit will take those instances and load the data they contain into appropriate **Highcharts for Python** classes, and then support the serialization of that data to